ketgo/py-abac/README.md

 }
 ```

-where <attribute_block> is just a JSON block containing one or more attribute-value pairs.
-An example inquiry is shown below:
+where `<attribute_block>` is just a JSON block containing one or more attribute-value pairs.
+An example request is shown below:

 ```json
 {